-Rear Panel Label Status Definition Condition 1 SYSTEM OK ON if no faults are present.
-2 CONC VALID OFF any time the HOLD OFF feature is active, such as during calibration or when any faults exist invalidating the O_2 measurement.
-ON if concentration measurement is valid.
-3 CAL MODE ON whenever the instrument is being calibrated.
-The Mode field 4 SPAN CAL ON whenever the instrument's SPAN point is being calibrated.
-5 RANGE2 CAL ON if unit is in high range of either the DUAL or AUTO range modes.
-6 CO 2 CAL If this analyzer is equipped with an optional CO 2 sensor, this Output is ON when the sensor is in calibration mode.
-Otherwise this output us unused.
+Rear Panel Label Status Definition Condition 1 SYSTEM OK/ALARM ON if no faults are present.
+OFF if alarm condition 2 CONC VALID/CONC INVALID ON if concentration measurement is valid.
+OFF any time the HOLD OFF feature is active, such as during calibration or when any faults exist invalidating the measurement.
+3 CAL MODE/ MEAS MODE ON whenever the instrument is in Calibration Mode OFF when instrument in Measure Mode 4 SPAN/ZERO CAL ON whenever the instrument's SPAN point is being calibrated.
+OFF whenever the instrument's ZERO point is being calibrated.
+5 RANGE2 CAL RANGE1 CAL ON if unit is in high range of either the DUAL or AUTO range modes.
+OFF if unit is in default low, single range mode 6 CO 2 /O 2 Sensor CAL ON when CO 2 sensor is in calibration mode.
+OFF when O 2 sensor is in calibration mode.
 7 & 8 SPARE D EMITTER BUS The emitters of the transistors on Pins 1-8 are bussed together. + DC POWER + 5 VDC, 300 mA source (combined rating with Control Output, if used).
 4 Digital Ground The ground level from the analyzer's internal DC power supplies